doug-letough/vindinium-curses_ui/README.md

 2 - Content :
 -------------

  - ai.py                         The random A.I.
 This is where to put your A.I code
  - bot.py                        The bot object source code.
 Collects data processed.
  - CHANGELOG.TXT                 The changelog, you may read it.
  - client.py                     The client source code used to connect to game server
- - curses_ui_bot.png    A screenshot of the running U.I
+ - vindinium_curses_ui.png       A screenshots of the running U.I
+ - vindinium_curses_ui_menu.png  Some screenshots of the setup menus
  - game.py                       Source code used to process data sent by the server
  - LICENCE.TXT                   A copy of the W.T.F.P.L
  - README.md                     This file
  - TODO.TXT                      The famous TODO list
  - ui.py                         The curses U.I. source code

 3 - How to make it work :
 -------------------------